oracle/truffleruby/doc/user/options.md

 As well as being set at the command line, options can be set as JVM system properties, where they have a prefix `truffleruby.`.
 For example `-J-Dtruffleruby.inline_js=true`, or via any other way of setting JVM system properties.
-Finally, options can be set as `PolyglotEngine` configuration options.
+Finally, options can be set as `PolyglotEngine` or SDK configuration options.

-The priority for options is the command line first, `PolyglotEngine`, then JVM system properties last (so the command line overrides system properties).
+The priority for options is the command line first, then the `PolyglotEngine` configuration, then system properties, then the SDK configuration last.

 The logging level is not a TruffleRuby option like the others and so cannot be set with a JVM system property.
 This is because the logger is once per VM,